suzanamelo-m/suzanamelo/content/posts/aws-all-builders-welcome-grant-2024/index.md

 As an immigrant woman who transitioned into software development after 40, with no previous tech background, I was and still am taking my first steps in the cloud space.
 I was passionate about helping others, but still struggling to find my place in the tech industry.
 AWS re:Invent?
 That felt totally out of reach, especially financially.

-That is, until the ABW Grant opened for the 2024 intake.
+That is, until the ABW Grant opened for the 2024 intake.✨

 ![Me at re:Invent 2024](/img/Reinvent2024b.jpg "Me at the AWS re:Invent 2024 - A dream come true")